 Your energy level is up significantly.

 You don't experience any brain fog, and your thoughts seem clearer.

 Getting Enough Fat

 Step 1 is to start buying full-fat products instead of the low fat, no taste, heavily processed versions advertised as healthy.
-That means, full-fat mayo (preferable avocado mayo), and fatty cuts of meat and fish.
-It is wise to limit red meat consumption to once per week.
+That means, full-fat mayo (preferable avocado mayo) etc.

 Make Chia water.
 Just add a scoop of chia seeds to your water along with a squeeze of lemon juice or some mint, etc. Sip away knowing that even your water is now working for you!

-Always add olive oil or butter to your vegetables to give them flavour and up the fat content.
+Add olive oil to your vegetables to give them flavour and up the fat content.

 Make your own salad dressings using lots of oil and flavoured vinegar.

 Eat Salmon.
 A lot.
 Wild caught is the best.